What is a charity?

 Here is a 10-step guide to starting your charity:

 Be the change you want to see

 Decide what you want to accomplish and why.
-Analyze the issue thoroughly - what caused it, how serious it is and how it will be resolved?
+Analyze the issue thoroughly - what caused it, how serious it is and how will it be resolved?

 Determine the solution

-Develop a unique solution that addresses your problem in a way that will be more effective than these other efforts - and is likely to attract investment - if it is delivered through your new charity.
+Develop a unique solution that addresses your problem in a way that will be more effective than other efforts - and is likely to attract investment - if it is delivered through your new charity.
 Investigate whether charities, institutes, statutory bodies, local groups, or global NGOs are already trying to solve this problem.

 Plan your 3-10 year journey

 Describe your activities in your first year.
 In what way and when will you be active?
 In what way will you reach your goals?
 Would you like to launch immediately?